priyachawlacode/e-commerce/README.md

 # e-commerce
-A simple template for e-commerce website.
+A simple template for e-commerce website created using django.